 Why pledge? – Your pledge makes it possible for St. Mark’s to create a budget for our staffing, ministries, programs and outreach for the coming year.
 Pledging is the primary basis for what we can accomplish as a church.

 How much should I pledge? – Just as everyone has a different financial situation, the amount of your pledge is an individual decision and will be unique and reflect your own life situation and sense of commitment to the church.
-The average pledge is approximately $3,000 (median is $1,750).
-We need on average $6.40 per day from 270 pledging families to meet our goal of $630,000.
+The average pledge is about $2,500.
+We seek pledges from approximately 330 families to meet our budget goal of $700,000.
 Pledges of any amount are welcome and necessary for our ministries.

 How do I pledge? – You may pledge by filling out a pledge card and delivering it to St. Mark’s.
 Also, you can print one out from the web site or click here to submit a pledge form online .
 On the pledge form, indicate the amount of your pledge on a weekly, monthly, quarterly or annual basis – whatever frequency works best for you.

-Questions? – If you have any questions about pledging, please don’t hesitate to ask our Giving Campaign co-chairs, Scott Taback or Andrew Dorn, our treasurer Dick Anstee or one of our clergy.
+Questions? – If you have any questions about pledging, please don’t hesitate to ask our Giving Campaign co-chairs, Ellie Dunham or Andrew Dorn, our treasurer, Bill Novak, or one of our clergy.